pujoheadsoft/mockcat/README.md

 ### 2. Typeclass Mocking (`makeMock`)

-Mockcat supports two verification styles depending on your testing needs and preferences.

-1.  **Post-Verification Style (Spy)**:
-    Define mock behavior, run the code, and verify afterwards using `shouldBeCalled`.
-    Ideal for exploratory testing or simple setups.
-(Used mainly in Sections 1 & 2 below)
-2.  **Pre-Expectation Style (Declarative/Expectation)**:
-    Describe "how it should be called" at the definition time.
-    Ideal for strict interaction testing.
-(Explained in Section 3)

----

-### 2. Typeclass Mocking (`makeMock`)

-The most common use case in real-world applications.
+Useful when you want to bring existing typeclasses directly into your tests.
 Generates mocks from existing typeclasses using Template Haskell.

 ```haskell
 {-# LANGUAGE TemplateHaskell #-}